 Security and privacy

 INinja VPN probably ranks towards the lower end of the spectrum in its security features, as 256-bit encryption support is lacking, as is a kill switch, Tor over VPN support, a stealth protocol to bypass online censorship, and other security features.
+So if you are searching for a service that ticks all marks on the checklist for an all-round VPN, we suggest trying out NordVPN.

 The only method security measures that iNinja VPN really has is the following: